 Are you ready to be a resident assistant?

 Thank you for your interest in applying to be a resident assistant for our department.
 We believe the RA position is one of the most challenging and rewarding leadership experiences on campus.
 Here you will find information on discovering more about the RA position, how to apply and how to prepare to be a resident assistant.

 Resident Assistants are student leaders who oversee communities within our residence halls.
 Resident Assistants have many varied responsibilities and are critical members of our team.
-We encourage any potential applicants to review the Conditions of Appointment and Resident Assistant Position Description.
+We encourage any potential applicants to review the Conditions of Appointment and Position Description linked above.